longhoag/fine-tune-slm/docs/EC2_VERIFICATION_CHECKLIST.md

 # | N/A   28C    P8    15W /  72W |      0MiB / 23034MiB |      0%      Default |
 # +-------------------------------+----------------------+----------------------+

-# Check CUDA
+# Check if nvcc is available (optional - not needed for PyTorch training)
 nvcc --version
-# Expected: CUDA compilation tools, release 12.x
+# Note: nvcc may not be found - this is NORMAL and expected
+# nvcc is only needed for compiling CUDA code, not for running PyTorch
+# Your Docker container has all necessary CUDA runtime libraries

 # Test GPU with Docker
 sudo docker run --rm --gpus all nvidia/cuda:12.1.0-base-ubuntu22.04 nvidia-smi